qwertie/learn-react/docs/tutorial-4.md

 ### Classes ###

-As you know, classes are bundles of functions and variables that can be instantiated into multiple objects; functions inside classes must refer to other functions and variables inside the class with the prefix `this.`.
+As you know, classes are bundles of functions and variables that can be instantiated into multiple objects.
+Functions inside classes can refer to other functions and variables inside the class, but in JavaScript and TypeScript you must use the prefix `this.`.
 A typical JavaScript class might look like this:

 ~~~js
 class Box {